samboy/PassGen/microrg32.md

 ./microrg32 1 $LEN | head -1
 ```

+Replace `Some secret` with a suitably hard to guess secret string.

 The first argument is how much effort we should expend to get this
 password; higher numbers mean more effort (this makes brute force
 attacks harder).
 The second argument is how many bits of entropy the